 The strategic and operating gap analysis done in Level 1 will provide the steering committee with a full understanding of the issues to be addressed in the business if it is to fully realize its strategic potential.
 The next challenge will be to identify the projects and the methods required to address those gaps.
-Once done, the team needs to identify the tools required to accomplish those projects.
+Once done, continuous improvement teams need to identify the tools required to accomplish those projects.

 Focusing on one methodology for continuous improvement can limit progress, diminish innovation and restrain the organization’s ability to realize its full continuous improvement potential.
-There is a long list of tools that can be used and no one program has all of those.
+There is a long list of tools that can be used and no one program has or needs all of those.
 The needs of your strategic roadmap and the strategic operating gaps will dictate the required tools.
 Each team has a long list of tools and implementation approaches they will need to choose from.
 They include but are not limited to: Six Sigma, Lean Business, Kaizen, Value Stream Mapping, Business Process Re-engineering, DMAIC, SMED, KANBAN, DFMA, FMEA, Poka-Yoke, SPC, Agile, Hoshin Kari, Gemba Walks, The 5 Whys, etc. The list goes on and on, and we have training modules for all of them, because they are important, but should only be applied when needed.

-The scalability and sustainability of a Continuous Improvement program require various elements of all of these.
+The scalability and sustainability of a Continuous Improvement program requires various elements of all of these.
 Once the team identifies the appropriate tools for the company’s Continuous Improvement program, the team will need to develop an implementation roadmap and set goals and objectives for each project.
 These goals and objectives must be quantitative, otherwise the team is wasting their time.
 Sorry, but qualitative goals don’t pass the muster in my continuous improvement world.
-There will be various levels of skills in each functional organization and we take the approach that the most effective way to create proficiency with these tools is through experiential learning i.e. Deliver training for a tool or skill just in time as the project is being implemented.
+There will be various levels of skills in each functional organization and we take the approach that the most effective way to create proficiency with these tools is through experiential learning, e.g., deliver training for a tool or skill just-in-time as the project is being implemented.

 Every Continuous Improvement program is unique because every company and its strategic objectives are unique.
-Don’t allow anyone to tell you that Six Sigma, Lean, or Lean Six Sigma etc. is all you need.
+Don’t allow anyone to tell you that Six Sigma or Lean is all you need.
 This is no-one-size-fits all approach to continuous improvement.
 For those starting or wanting to reinvigorate their Continuous Improvement program, companies should work with a consulting firm who:

 - Understands the right set of tools, training and change management programs to help you develop and implement a Continuous Improvement program that is scalable and sustainable